 You can open one at almost any bank, mutual fund company or brokerage firm.
 If you have employees, a financial institution will serve as trustee of the SEP IRA and hold each worker’s retirement plan assets.

 - Execute a written agreement to provide benefits to all eligible employees.

 - Set up an IRA account for each employee.

-The IRS provides a model SEP document on its website, Form 5305-SEP.
-Alternatively, you can use a prototype document provided by a mutual fund, bank, or other qualified financial institution.
-Or you can create your own.
+Alternatively, employers can use a prototype document provided by a mutual fund, bank or other qualified financial institution, or they can create their own.

 After the first contribution, employers and their eligible employees will receive a statement from the financial institution and an annual statement each year after that.